-Are you on the hunt for a new water heater?
-You may have come across the brand name Rheem more than once — and there’s a good reason why.
-Rheem is one of the leading water heater companies in America.
+If you’re looking for a new water heater, you have probably encountered the name Rheem more than once, and with good reason.
+Rheem is one of the leading water heater brands in America today.

 - 55-gallon capacity

 - Rust-resistant anode rod

 - 80 gallon capacity

 - Multiple energy-saving modes

 - First-hour rating of 71 gal/hr